 - That the treating physician did include the correct diagnosis in his or list of possible culprits, but then failed to seek further opinions or conduct the tests necessary to confirm or rule out the diagnosis

 - That the treating physician incorrectly read a correct test result

 - That incorrect test results were obtained through improper procedures and/or through the use of broken, dirty, or faulty testing equipment

 In all of these instances, the actions or inactions of the treating physician and/or hospital are analyzed to determine whether the applicable medical standard of care was adhered to or not.

-Berkowitz and Hanna LLC: the Experience Your Case Needs
+Berkowitz Hanna: the Experience Your Case Needs

 We pledge to provide you with a thorough and honest assessment of your case and our educated opinion as to whether a viable claim exists.